cjclifto/tswd_portfolio/sustainablefashion_part2.md

 <img width="546" alt="textilerecycling_moodboard" src="https://github.com/cjclifto/tswd_portfolio/assets/140766598/dd6dc254-3b14-4f1b-a756-db9062d9b6f4">

+Common things I see are the colors pink and green, triangles, and imagery of fabric.
+I will try to incorporate these concepts in the design of my Shorthand framework.

 ## Shorthand, or the advent of a story skeleton

 ## So, what does my audience think?
 ### Target audience & plan of approach